ziyunliu4444/osu2mir/README.md

 # Osu2MIR

-Repository for Osu2MIR: A Guide to Using Osu!
-Data for Beat Tracking
+Repository for Osu2MIR: Beat Tracking Dataset Derived From Osu!
+Data

-## How to Use
+## Standalone Dataset

+osu2beat2025_metered_beats.zip contains the metered beats of the second subset in our study.
+Please contact us at ziyunliu@alumni.cmu.edu if you want to access the audio files directly.

+## Constructing Your Own Dataset

 Follow the following steps if you want to construct beat and downbeat datasets on your own: